Inductees

 Alice “Cookie” Barron

-- Barron played for Wayland Baptist College (now University) from 1954-57, she played her first year on a full scholarship at Cisco Junior College
+- Played for Wayland Baptist College (now University) from 1954-57, playing her first year on a full scholarship at Cisco Junior College

-- A member of the Flying Queens basketball team, as they were called, the team had a record of 104-0.
-Barron made free throws at the end of the third overtime to win against Iowa, keeping the win streak going (1957)
+- Member of the Flying Queens basketball team, where the team amassed a 104-0 record.
+Barron scored game-winning free throws against Iowa to keep the win streak alive (1957)

-- A member of the USA National Team in 1957, where she helped to win the World Tournament in Rio de Janeiro beating Russia in the finals before 35,000 fans
+- Member of Team USA, where she helped win the World Tournament in Rio de Janeiro, beating Russia in the finals before 35,000 fans (1957)

-- Was the first female administrator inducted into the National High School Hall of Fame in 1992
+- First female administrator inducted into the National High School Hall of Fame (1992)

-- Inducted to the National Interscholastic Athletic Administrators Association inaugural class Hall of Fame
+- Inducted to the National Interscholastic Athletic Administrators Association as part of the inaugural class

-- She was the first woman to serve on the Colorado High School Activities Association Board of Control and served on the executive board of the Colorado Athletic Directors Association for ten years
+- First woman to serve on the Colorado High School Activities Association Board of Control

 - Served on the NIAAA membership committee for five years and on the NIAAA Board of Directors for four years